RoryQo/Student-Online-Learning-Adaptability-Project/README.md

 # Student-Adaptability to Online Learning Research

- This project does an indepth analysis of student adaptability level of students to online classes/education.
-Part one focuses on understanding the data (data wrangling).
-Part two focuses data visualization, displaying the data in a useful way to share information.
-Part three and four implement supervised and unsupervised learning techniques (neural networks, random forests, KNN, etc.).
+ This project does an indepth analysis of student adaptability level of students to online classes/education, and aims to predict the adaptability level of the students (high, moderate, or low) given feature data for the student.
+Part one focuses on encoding and preparing the data (data wrangling).
+Part two focuses data visualization, displaying the data to view realtionships between the features themselves and the target.
+Part three and four implements and compares supervised and unsupervised learning techniques (neural networks, random forests, KNN, etc.) to predict the adaptability level.
 Part four contains conclusion for best model, and model applications.

 #### Results
+Given future feature data we can predict a students online learning adaptability level, using our non linear svm or Random Forest model.
+This model could be used to adjust the teaching style, or budget allocation of learning materials to best accomodate the predicted adaptability level of students.
+According to the testing data our non linear svm model and random forest model were accurate in predictig student adaptability level approximately 93% of the time.
+It appears the top four most important factors (from the random forest model) being age, class duration, gender, and education level (in order from most to least importance).
+The least four import factors (least important to more important) being device type, LMS availability, internet type, load-shedding.

-+ Naive bayes and guassian models were the worst (less than 70%)
++ Naive bayes, guassian models and regularized regression were the least accurate (less than 70%)
-+ Non linear SVM model is the best (93% Accurate)
++ Non linear SVM model and Random forest models were the best (93% Accurate)
-+ Nueral networks were fairly accurate
++ Neural networks and other unsupervised learning models were all fairly accurate (valid models)
   + Regularized with aplha as 0.001 or 0.005 was 2nd best (92.7% accuracy)
   + 2 layer neural network was worse than single layer
-+ Given future feature data we could predict a students online learning adaptability level, using our non linear svm model.
-This model could be used to adjust the teaching style, or budget allocation of learning materials to best accomodate the predicted adaptability level of students.

 #### Data Description